galeone/face-miner/README.md

 # Build and Install
 Load the project into Qt Creator.
 Build the subproject MAFIA before and than build Face Miner.

+# Theory
+The theory behind face miner, and thus the critical discussion can be found in the `docs/pdf` folder.
+At the moment the complete theorical discussion is in __Italian only__.

 # TODO
-Make face miner a library, separated from the example implementation that uses QT.
+- Make face miner a library, separated from the example implementation that uses QT.
+- Improve README.md (translate PDF documentation in English)

 # Results
 The `results/` folder contains some example of the results of Face Miner